GIScience/openrouteservice-docs/docs/source/api.rst

 Attributes
 ----------

-:area:  Returns the area of each polygon in the feature properties.
+:area:  Returns the area of each polygon in its feature :ref:`properties<aa_props>`.
 :reachfactor:  Returns reachability score between ``1`` and ``0``

-.. note:: As the maximum reachfactor would be achieved by traveling the direct distance at maximum speed in a vacuum without obstacles, naturally it can never be ``1``.
+.. note:: As the maximum reachfactor would be achieved by traveling as the crow flies at maximum speed in a vacuum without obstacles, naturally it can never be ``1``.
 The availability of motorways however produces a higher score over normal roads.

 .. _aa_response: